amn-integral/iBest-js/Notes.md

-# Make sure all the projects are buildt using Vite
+# Make sure all the projects are built using Vite

 # Use linking to cross link projects during development